-Pretty much every traveller who spends time in Hanoi will at least think about heading to Halong Bay.
+Pretty much every traveller who spends time in Hanoi will at least think about heading to Halong Bay region.
 The road east is very accessible, which makes it tempting for day trips, so boxes can be ticked and photos can be snapped.
 However, extended explorations of Vietnam's limestone archipelago unveil a whole new world, both on and off the water.
-Take your time to experience adventures afloat, away from Halong's overcrowded areas, and get ready to explore flooded cave systems and rural rice paddies overlooked by sacred mountain pagodas.
+Take your time to experience adventures afloat, away from Halong's overcrowded areas, and get ready to explore the further lesser visited Lan Ha and Bai Tu Long Bay’s with their flooded cave systems and rural rice paddies overlooked by sacred mountain pagodas.

 Obviously there's a lot more, this is just to get you started...

 It's early morning, and just a few bleary-eyed travellers are awake to witness the mist enveloping the limestone karsts that jut from the dragon-green water.
 Wooden junk boats gently rock to and fro whilst fishermen cast their nets, and birds flit and fly from foliage that clings to sheer rock faces.
 If you didn't know any better, you'd bet your hat that this was Halong Bay some twenty odd years ago.
 But it's not.
 The bays of Lan Ha and Bai Tu Long lie just 20kms to the north east of Halong.
 The water is clear, the ambience untouched, and the peace and quiet is wonderfully dreamy.